jrhartog/fdsnws-station2aqms/README.md

 4. `pip install -r requirements.txt`

 # Configuration
-1. Edit env.sh to be appropriate for your database
+1. Edit the environment file to be appropriate for your database
-2. `source env.sh`
+2. `source environment` to create environment variables

 The above procedure should have installed a very rudimentary script (`inventory2aqms`) that reads an "inventory.xml" file in the current working directory and tries to load it into the database defined by the environment variables listed in env.sh.
 Just like fdsnws-station2aqms, it will create the schema if it doesn't exist yet but not overwrite any existing tables.
-Feel free to try that, the included inventory.xml file contains meta-data for the CC (CVO) network.
+Feel free to try that, the included inventory.xml file contains meta-data for some UW, UO, or CC network stations.
 The script leaves behind a verbose inventory2aqms.log file.

 # Usage
   fdsnws-station2aqms -h